Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 PGA Tour golfers can all hit the ball far and straight, but the ones with the better mental game can win week in and week out.

-To consistently break 80, you must focus your mental game around being positive and only allowing positive those on the golf course.
+To consistently break 80, you must focus your mental game around being positive and only allowing positive thoughts on the golf course.

-These are my best tips for how to improve your mental game to perform better on the course.
+These are my top tips for how to improve your mental game to perform better on the course.

 - Overcome your fears.
 Head out to the golf course late in the afternoon, go to all of the spots that you find to be the most difficult, and overcome your fears.